"How Might We help a solo chef have a more convenient delivery service, so he can spend more time with his family?"

 Service Optimization: Engineered a frictionless e-commerce flow that allows customers to seamlessly compare and purchase meal subscriptions.

-Visual Trust: Translated the new brand strategy into a professional visual identity, establishing authority and trust within the healthy meal delivery market.
+Visual Trust: Translated the strategy into a professional visual identity and a scalable Design Language System (DLS), establishing authority in the healthy meal delivery market.

 The "Double Diamond Design" Process Summary